drew2ch/YuLab-Spring25/pioneer3/blast-foldseek-notes/blast-notes.md

 ### Alignment Score Computation

-For an alignment with lengtb $L$, the cumulative **alignment score** is computed using the following formula:
+For an alignment with length $L$, the cumulative **alignment score** is computed using the following formula:

 $$S = \sum_{i=1}^{L}s(q_i,d_i)-G$$